-Sarah Pierce, a non-commissioned Loan Consultant at Better, breaks down all of the costs associated with getting a mortgage, from third-party fees to ongoing payments.
+Sarah Pierce, a non-commissioned Mortgage Expert at Better, breaks down all of the costs associated with getting a mortgage, from third-party fees to ongoing payments.

 Mortgages – and all the costs associated with them – can be confusing, even if you’ve been through the process before.
 Here’s a framework to help you understand all the components and costs related to a mortgage so you can shop with confidence.

 Let’s start with the basics.
 When you buy a home and get a mortgage, you’re responsible for upfront costs (including your down payment and closing costs) and continuing monthly mortgage payments.

 This is how much you are putting towards owning your home upfront (your lender is loaning you the rest).
 While 20% is often cited as a benchmark, for creditworthy borrowers with a steady income, a 3-5% down payment can be a financially sound option.

 In a nutshell, third-party fees are charged by outside parties to make sure all the details and fine print associated with buying your home are taken care of.
 Third party fees are generally broken out into two different categories on your official Loan Estimate, and include: